 w/ James Earl Jones, Estelle Parsons, Barnard Hughes, Dick O’Neill, Beeson Carrol

 Though the modern wave of UFO sightings dates back to 1947, the first known abduction occurred on a September night in 1961.
 Despite nightmares and health issues, Betty and Barney Hill kept the event to themselves for two years, eventually seeking out the help of a psychiatrist.
-This made-for-TV movie about their account succeeds as it does because it narrows its focus to their sessions with Dr. Benjamin Simon (Hughes of Da, Lost Boys, Blossom).
-The abduction scenes, with a set-like quality and glassy-eyed aliens, are fully embedded into the Barneys’ therapy, dreamwork, and hypnosis; in other words, the film shows only memories of what happened, encouraging the possibility without confirming it, and so signs of the film’s low budget are easier to forgive.
-This also allows the Hills’ personalities to take center stage and the fully embodied performances by Jones (Claudine, Star Wars) and Parsons (Bonnie & Clyde, Roseanne) are a must-see for character actor fans.
+This made-for-TV movie about their account succeeds as it does because it narrows its focus to their sessions with Dr. Benjamin Simon (Barnard Hughes of Da, Lost Boys, Blossom).
+The abduction scenes, with a set-like quality and glassy-eyed aliens, are fully embedded into the Barneys’ therapy, dreamwork, and hypnosis, therefore not offered as a kind of evidence to believe or not believe as might be the case with documentary reenactments.
+This also allows the Hills’ personalities to take center stage and the fully embodied performances by James Earl Jones (Claudine, Star Wars) and Estelle Parsons (Bonnie & Clyde, Watermelon Man (see below)) are a must-see for character actor fans.
 Coinciding with the abduction is the issue of being an interracial couple in the 1960s, dealt with insightfully.
-(Parsons fans should also check her out in a comically paranormal tale of interracial marriage called Watermelon Man; see below.)
+For now hard to find, try YouTube.
+Betty Hill has appeared in the documentaries UFOS: It Has Begun (1976) and UFOs Are Here (1977).

 Variety (1983) dir.
 Bette Gordon